nescitus/publius/README.md

 - search is under active developement and there will be more stuff added.
 - board update relies on four functions: AddPiece, DeletePiece, MovePiece and ChangePiece.
 - apart from the hash key, there are no incremental updates of evaluation stuff.
 If someone wants to slap NNUE on top of my code, there will be no need to delete them.
 If not, at least eval can be read in one piece.
 - movegen uses kindergarten bitboard technique.
-It's still clower than some libraries out there, but good enough.
+It's still slower than some libraries out there, but good enough.
 - I'm still not sure whether to generate discovered checks.
 - more comments will be added.